Manju Hegde, Managing Director

 Tab Ebrahim, Senior Associate

-Tab Ebrahim joined AMD Ventures as a senior associate in 2013.
-He is responsible for deal sourcing and execution, business development, post-investment collaboration and IP strategy.
-Previously, Tab was a Founder of a nanotechnology startup and advised early-stage technology companies at the Austin Technology Incubator.
-Earlier in his career, Tab was a member of the technical staff at Eastman Kodak Company.
-Tab received his J.D. and MBA degrees from Northwestern University, an M.S. in mechanical engineering from Stanford University and a B.S. in mechanical engineering from the University of Texas at Austin.
-Tab is an inventor on two U.S. patents and is a member of the Licensing Executives Society.
+Tabrez ("Tab") Ebrahim has spent the past 15 years in intellectual property, transactional, and R&D roles.
+Prior to joining Advanced Micro Devices (AMD), Tab was a Founder/COO of a technology startup and a Director of a technology incubator.
+Earlier in his career, he was a senior member of the technical staff at Eastman Kodak Company.
+Tab received his J.D. and MBA degrees from Northwestern University, an M.S. in Mechanical Engineering (Computational Engineering) from Stanford University, and a B.S. in Mechanical Engineering (High Honors) from the University of Texas at Austin.
+He is an inventor on two U.S. patents, is a longtime Texan, and is an avid runner.

 Krunal Patel, Performance Application Engineering